SOUTHSIDE — Oxford entered the 2014 season with a lot of questions.

 Even with the big plays, Oxford held Southside to less than 200 yards rushing.

-“We did a good job preparing,” linebacker Kenny Britt said.
+“We did a good job preparing,” linebacker Kenney Britt said.
 “We can thank our defensive coordinator (Chad Cochran) and head coach for that.
 If it wasn’t for our scout team, then we wouldn’t have done as well.
 We knew Southside’s offense pretty good.
 I want to thank K.J.
 Adams for being a leader.
 He helped us out when we got tired.

 “As long as we play as a team, I know we’ll only get better.”